 2. Keep all labeling materials in a safe, easily accessible location.

 3. Store food products in a clean and organized manner.

 4. Follow all food safety rules and regulations when producing or consuming food.

 1. Verification and Maintenance of the Flow Diagrams:

 HACCP is a food safety management system that helps to ensure that food products are safe to eat.
 A flow diagram is a visual representation of the steps involved in processing food.
 It is important that the flow diagram be kept up to date and verified to ensure that the food safety process is working correctly.

 Flow diagrams can be verified by inspectors or by comparing it against previously documented flows.
 If there are any changes or updates to the processing procedures, the flow diagram should be updated as well.
 Additionally, it is important to maintain the flow diagram so that it is easy to understand and accessible for future reference.

 2. Properly Training Employees:

 It is essential that employees are properly trained in HACCP principles.
-This training should cover all aspects of the food safety process, from verifying the flow diagrams to properly handling food products.
+In fact, This training should cover all aspects of the food safety process, from verifying the flow diagrams to properly handling food products.
 If employees do not know how to properly handle food products, they could put customers at risk.

-Maintaining a flow diagram and properly training employees are key steps in ensuring safe food products for customers.
+Therefore, Maintaining a flow diagram and properly training employees are key steps in ensuring safe food products for customers.